jwallnoefer/requsim/README.md

   * Simulate huge networks with 1000s of parties.

-Support for elementary building blocks other than Bell pairs is considered for future versions (e.g. distribution of GHZ states via a multipartite repeater architecture).
+There currently is limited support for elementary building blocks other than Bell pairs (e.g. distribution of GHZ states via a multipartite repeater architecture), however, there are no built-in events that support them yet.
+Extending support for multipartite states is planned for future versions.

 ### Other quantum network simulators